-Classroom Organisation

-Teaching staff should consider the way the classroom is organised and its general appearance including:

-- the most appropriate layout of furniture - maintenance and provision of informative displays - monitoring the general condition of their classroom and arranging for the removal of graffiti, broken furniture etc.

-Relationships

-Students respond better to teachers who:

-- are consistently fair and treat students as individuals - have a sense of humour - provide a sense of belonging - encourage students to do well and give regular praise

-Lesson Planning

-Lessons should be carefully planned so that all students are suitably engaged with relevant learning activities.

-Lesson Procedures and leading by example

-Teaching staff should follow procedures to encourage positive behaviour, such as:

-- high standards of speech, manner and dress

-- prompt arrival and start of lessons

-- greeting students warmly on arrival

-- setting of expected standards of behaviour e.g. when teacher speaks, students listen

-- addressing students positively and taking an interest in students as individuals

-- dismissing students in an orderly manner

-Behaviour management

-Should intervention be required it is essential that student behaviour is dealt with properly and in a fair way.
-Staff are recommended to follow the guidelines below:
+- 1.1 Teaching staff should consider the way the classroom is organised and its general appearance including: - the most appropriate layout of furniture - maintenance and provision of informative displays - monitoring the general condition of their classroom and arranging for the removal of graffiti, broken furniture etc. - 1.2 Students respond better to teachers who: - are consistently fair and treat students as individuals - have a sense of humour - provide a sense of belonging - encourage students to do well and give regular praise - 1.3 Lessons should be carefully planned so that all students are suitably engaged with relevant learning activities. - 1.4 Teaching staff should follow procedures to encourage positive behaviour, such as: - high standards of speech, manner and dress - prompt arrival and start of lessons - greeting students warmly on arrival - setting of expected standards of behaviour e.g. when teacher speaks, students listen - addressing students positively and taking an interest in students as individuals - dismissing students in an orderly manner - 1.5 Should intervention be required it is essential that student behaviour is dealt with properly and in a fair way.
+Staff are recommended to follow the guidelines below: - model the behaviour you want to see more of

-- model the behaviour you want to see more of - maintain a calm, rational and professional approach wherever possible avoid situations where exchanges develop into open confrontation - do not punish whole groups for the misbehaviour of a few individuals - if excuses are made that cannot be immediately checked give students the benefit of the doubt in the first instance and then check later if possible - deal with poor behaviour immediately where possible and appropriate; there is sometimes a case for tactically ignoring some minor misbehaviour - use the three stage system of Warning Detention Removal To BASE (Behaviour and Support for Education unit) to manage poor behaviour - make sure any issuing of the above are proportionate to the offence committed - warnings, detentions and removals must be logged on Edulink - more serious sanctions could result in an immediate removal to BASE - Teachers should use a range of behaviour management techniques to manage their classroom before resorting to official warnings - keep relevant staff aware of any significant incidents - in the event of continued misbehaviour and refusal to go to BASE, call on a subject leader, head of faculty, BASE team or a senior member of staff for assistance - any physical contact with students should only be for the purpose of protecting that student or others from coming to harm never as part of a sanction.
+- maintain a calm, rational and professional approach wherever possible avoid situations where exchanges develop into open confrontation - do not punish whole groups for the misbehaviour of a few individuals - if excuses are made that cannot be immediately checked give students the benefit of the doubt in the first instance and then check later if possible - deal with poor behaviour immediately where possible and appropriate; there is sometimes a case for tactically ignoring some minor misbehaviour - use the three stage system of Warning Detention Removal To BASE (Behaviour and Support for Education unit) to manage poor behaviour - make sure any issuing of the above are proportionate to the offence committed - warnings, detentions and removals must be logged on Edulink - more serious sanctions could result in an immediate removal to BASE - Teachers should use a range of behaviour management techniques to manage their classroom before resorting to official warnings - · keep relevant staff aware of any significant incidents - in the event of continued misbehaviour and refusal to go to BASE, call on a subject leader, head of faculty, BASE team or a senior member of staff for assistance - any physical contact with students should only be for the purpose of protecting that student or others from coming to harm - never as part of a sanction.

-2 Praise and Reward
+2. Praise and Reward

-Recognising Achievement

-Acknowledging success in academic work, effort or personal development is highly important for students across the ability range.

-Praise

-The school promotes the use of praise and reward as the most important factor in:

-- developing a culture of achievement

-- cultivating an ethos of success

-- developing self-esteem

-- managing and guiding student behaviour, motivation and performance.

-Praise and reward should be used more extensively than reprimand and sanctions.
-The criteria for using praise and reward might include:

-- effort in all aspects of school work
+- 2.1 Acknowledging success in academic work, effort or personal development is highly important for students across the ability range. - 2.2 The school promotes the use of praise and reward as the most important factor in: - developing a culture of achievement - cultivating an ethos of success - developing self-esteem - managing and guiding student behaviour, motivation and performance. - 2.3 Praise and reward should be used more extensively than reprimand and sanctions.
+The criteria for using praise and reward might include: - effort in all aspects of school work

 - improved behaviour

 - achieving targets

 - contribution to school life

 - voluntary work in the community

-Please praise, in public or privately, as appropriate, when achievement, academic or otherwise, is shown.
+- 2.4 Please praise, in public or privately, as appropriate, when achievement, academic or otherwise, is shown.
 Praise will in most cases be verbal or written in books etc but may also include:

-The Redborne Award

-The Redborne Award is a scheme to encourage students to develop their whole self.
+- 2.5 The Redborne Award is a scheme to encourage students to develop their whole self.
 It requires students to achieve targets in four areas: Attendance and Punctuality; Achievement Points; School Contribution; Community Contribution.